 Supported by the real-time tracking technologies mentioned above, big data and artificial intelligence are also transforming the supply chain.
 In fact, it’s not the tracking devices themselves that make the DoD’s alerts possible, but tracking devices paired with cloud-based visibility and analytics platforms.
 With the use of IoT devices, companies can share supply chain information without the need for human interaction, and by leveraging big data, artificial intelligence technologies transform raw data into actionable insights that aid decision-making.
 A variety of supply chain innovations (such as collaborative mobile robots and drones) and even legacy functions like fleet optimization leverage AI for smarter decision-making.

 These eight innovations certainly aren’t the only technologies shaking up the supply chain, but they are some of the most promising.
-Companies won’t stop innovating anytime soon, so even more innovative technologies are on the horizon for the supply chain industry.
+Companies won’t stop innovating anytime soon, so even more innovative and new technologies in supply chain are on the horizon for the industry.